timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

 Pasting into your terminal may not be as intuitive.
 1) Clicking anywhere in terminal, then pressing Ctrl+Shift+V should paste the clipboard contents into terminal, or 2) Clicking the Right mouse button anywhere in terminal should display a context menu that includes a paste option.
 Both options will paste the clipboard contents at the command prompt, and then you just press Enter.

-⚠️**Note:** IIRC, the terminal may not support pasting from clipboard by default.
-In which case you'll need to ask your favorite AI how to enable pasting to terminal for your distro.

 #### On to the Host-level software stack one time Installation procedures:

 **A)  GPU driver:** No standalone driver installation commands or version pinning are required for this guide.
 Use your distro Driver Manager to select and maintain your GPU driver.